 For an organisational change, you might work through the tool alone at first to get your head around the change you’re contemplating.
 But it really comes into its own when you use it with the people who will be navigating the change with you.
 So, you might run through it on your own first, then with leaders involved with the change, then with the teams involved in the change.
 Each layer will give you a new perspective and ideas for how to make the most of the change opportunity.

 The tool gives us a way of analysing the change in terms of what we can and can’t do, before and after the change.
-The ‘Four Doors” are things that we:
+The 4 doors of change are things that we:

 - Could do before the change and still can do after the change